ChaosDynamix/Arcadia/README.md

 <div align="center">
 	<h1>Andromeda</h1>
-	<p>This personal project aims to be a guide to install and configure Arch Linux and its packages for my needs.
-This guide is one of the many ways to install and configure this distribution, so it may not be for you.
+	<p>Andromeda is one of the many guide to install and configure Arch Linux, so it may not be for you.
 However, it can be interesting for users who want inspiration or more details on the procedure and the configuration used.
 	</p>
 	<p>
 		<a href="https://github.com/ChaosDynamix/Andromeda/wiki">